 IPHIGENIA POINT BLANK: The Story of the First Refugee is an immersive theatre experience fusing together documentary film, live music, theatre and dance.
-This work is a culmination of a multiyear collaboration between award-winning artists from Syria, Lebanon, Greece, France, Russia and the USA.
+This work is a culmination of a multiyear collaboration between award-winning artists from Syria, Lebanon, Greece, France, Russia, Iran, Iraq and the USA.

 Iphigenia is excavated from Euripides’ plays and the ancient Greek laments, emerging as a refugee of all wars, from the Trojan War to the wars of today.

 Iphigenia - the first refugee depicted in western drama - confronts the current refugee crisis and demands to change the ending of her own story.

 Time: Trojan War, Iraq War, Afghanistan War, Syrian War

 Place: Aulis, Taurus, refugee and military camps in Syria, Iraq, Afghanistan, Lebanon and Greece

 IPHIGENIA POINT BLANK is a public ritual that invites the audience to participate in Iphigenia’s wedding funeral.
 According to Syrian tradition, when young woman dies before she weds, her wedding is celebrated during the funeral.